 This course is designed to introduce basic epidemiological methods used in the study of current major health problems.
 Content includes explanation of the scope and focus of epidemiology, simple measures of disease frequency and association used in the study of the distribution and determinants of disease, types of epidemiological study designs, and practical applications.
 Emphasis on interpretation of epidemiological information and application of findings Prerequisite: Community Health and an elementary statistics course.
 Required for seniors in Community Health Education; open by permission to other upper division students in Health Professions.
 Meets Core Curriculum Essential Learning Outcome for Information Literacy (IL) and Quantitative Literacy (QL).

-Pre-req: PUBH.2010 Community Health and Environment, or PUBH.1021 Introduction to Public Health, and MATH.2380 Introduction to Statistics.
-Public Health Majors/Minors only, Nutritional Sciences Senior Majors only, or Instructor Permission required.
+Pre-req: PUBH.2010 Community Health and Environment, or PUBH.1021 Intro to Public Health, & MATH.2380 Intro to Statistics, Public Health Majors/Minors only, Nutritional Sci, or Pharmaceutical Sci, Jr/Sr Majors only, or Instructor Permission required.

 An introduction to methods of social research, with emphasis on quantitative research methods.
 Presents basic statistical techniques used in social research as well as the computer software used for analyzing social science data.
 For majors only.